Water-Melon/Melon/docs/book/en/bignum.md

 void mln_bignum_free(mln_bignum_t *bn);
 ```

-Description: Free the big number structure `bn`, which should have been allocated by `mln_bignum_init`.
+Description: Free the big number structure `bn`, which should have been allocated by `mln_bignum_new`.

 Return value: none